2015 Mutua Madrid Open – Men's doubles

-Daniel Nestor and Nenad Zimonjić were the defending champions, but chose not to participate together.
+During the previous year’s edition of the tournament, Daniel Nestor of Canada and Nenad Zimonjić of Serbia won the men’s doubles competition.
+However, the duo broke up this year.
 Nestor played alongside Leander Paes, but lost to Feliciano López and Max Mirnyi in the second round.

 Zimonjić partnered up with Marcin Matkowski, but lost in the final to Rohan Bopanna and Florin Mergea, 2–6, 7–6(7–5), [9–11].

 Seeds

 All seeds receive a bye into the second round.